neha-duggirala/Internship/README.md

   <img src="https://github.com/neha-duggirala/Internship/blob/master/images/Files_directory.PNG" width=500 height=250>
   </p>

- ## Day 22: June 4,2019
+ ## Day 22: June 4, 2019
- I have faced a pecular error, **[MemoryError](https://datascience.stackexchange.com/questions/31330/memoryerror-for-np-array)** for np.array.
+ I have faced a peculiar error, **[MemoryError](https://datascience.stackexchange.com/questions/31330/memoryerror-for-np-array)** for np.array.
 MemoryError is exactly what it means, I have run out of memory in my 8GB RAM for my code to execute.
 Instead of using np float64 dtype I preferred using numpys dtype as uint8.
 This cleared my error.
-The very important art of writing a code is its reusability by any persont.
+The very important part of writing code is its reusability by any person.
 Thus I had to sort the code into classes and functions that are required to be integrated into the pipeline.

 ## Day 23: June 5,2019
-Integrating the code is not an easy task and found minor bugs which becae difficult for me to find.
+Integrating the code is not an easy task and found minor bugs which became difficult for me to find.
 Created a label Mask, a very important training data where each and every pixel is classified among the given three labels.
-Ig the pixel doenst belong to any class then its value is given as zero.
+Ig the pixel doesn't belong to any class then its value is given as zero.

+## Day 24: June 6, 2019
+It is the last day of my internship but the learning never stops.
+I received very good guidance from my mentors.
+I promise myself to dive deeper into deep learning and continue my journey